up-n-atom/8311/docs/posts/accessing-the-ont.md

 ## Static Route <small>Restricted environments</small> { #static-route data-toc-label="Static Route" }

-Static routes serve as a manual redirection mechanism in environments where Policy-Based Routing (PBR) or granular outbound NAT controls are restricted or non-existent.
+Static routes serve as a manual redirection mechanism in environments where granular outbound NAT controls or NAT policies are restricted or non-existent.

 Configuring this route is difficult because it creates an asymmetric return path.
 While the router knows how to send traffic to the ONT, the ONT is typically a read-only device and does not know how to route return traffic back to the